Lonami/uniffi-dl/README.md

 * Line markers to help highlight the type of definitions via gutter icons and provide additional features such as quick navigation is currently not implemented, but a [custom Line Marker Provider][line-marker] could also be defined.
 * Code completion is provided by `UdlCompletionContributor`.
+Brace matching is provided by `UdlBraceMatcher`.
 * The commenter is defined by `UdlCommenter`, which simply defines the comment markers used by the language.
 * Reference resolution is provided by `UdlReferenceContributor`, which returns instances of `UdlReference` in order to perform the actual resolution.
 [Support for in-place refactoring could be defined][inplace-refactor] but is not